kevinrussel/Emotonal_Stock_Trader/README.md

 time in human history?
 I have no idea, but I feel as if that is for me to find out.
 Do i believe in a god?
 I don't know.
 All science points to the answer no, but maybe it's because I started going to church at a very young age, but I still hold out hope for a god.
 Anyway, I should probably not make this my personal diary, but I mean what can you do?
 Probably no one is going to be reading this, so i wonder if it even matters, but at that point, does anything matter?
 Truly?
 Anyway, I need to do my other projects and then I will start working on this.

+entry #6) Oct,1,24
+Ok this is the 6th entry in the very slow progress that i am making, it is offically the first day of october, I hope to have this project operational soon, but who knows?
+My goal is by the 20th (that gives me 20 more days to finish this project).
+So I have to make sure that I stay on the grind and continue moving forward.
+The goal of today is to get the code running so that I may be able to buy a single stock.
+That is the idea.
+Ok ciao.